A Saint Who Levels Up Through Necromancy

 “Get used to it.
 This is how a Necromancer fights.”

-From studying Life Drain in odd moments while roaming the forest, he’d worked out a few of its properties.
+He’d spent odd moments while roaming the forest studying Life Drain, and he’d worked out a few of its properties.

-Try Life Drain on a different monster and it’ll be clear for sure.
+Run Life Drain on a different monster and I’ll know for certain.

 “Kireuk…”